 In the late in 1960s, when the US Department of Housing and Urban Development (HUD) proposed a process for financing new towns built by private developers, McKissick saw his chance to build Soul City.
 As McKissick began to talk with people at HUD, he realized that the government was not going to support a separatist community, so he was forced to dial back the language he had initially used to describe Soul City.
 Instead of talking about it as an ideal black community, he began to promote it as a community for all races.

 The first residents of Soul City (who arrived in the early 70s) lived in trailers on freshly-cleared land.
-Soul City had developed a 30 year plan which laid out exactly how the city would grow, starting with three residential villages which offering mixed-income housing.
-The design was inspired in part by the planned community of Columbia, Maryland, which was meant to have racial diversity and a small town-feel.
+Soul City had developed a 30-year plan which laid out exactly how the city would grow, starting with three residential villages that were offering mixed-income housing.
+The design was inspired in part by the planned community of Columbia, Maryland, which was meant to have racial diversity and a small-town feel.
 Soul City had acquired 3,600 acres of land and hoped to have a population of about 2,000 people by 1978, and then, by the end of 30 years, be up to around 40,000 people.

 McKissick had decided on Warren County in part because he had grown up in North Carolina, but also because blacks had left the south in droves during the great migration.
 McKissick wanted to give urban blacks a place in the south to return to if they wanted, and give people who were already there a reason to stay.